+Graded Work

-Graded Work The grading scheme for Chem 31A is designed to reward students who engage actively with the course.
+The grading scheme for Chem 31A is designed to reward students who engage actively with the course.
 There are many opportunities to earn credit.
-This course is graded on a 1000 point basis in 4 components: Course Participation (max of 120 pts.), Labs (120 pts.), Midterm Exams (360 pts.), and Final Exam (400 pts.).
+This course is graded on a 1000-point basis in 4 components: Course Participation (max of 120 pts.), Labs (120 pts.), Midterm Exams (360 pts.), and Final Exam (400 pts.).
 Details of these components are below:

 - 1. Course Engagement: Course participation points can be accumulated through any combination of clicker questions, and problem sets to a maximum of 120 pts.
-Details of course engagement components are below: - Lecture Participation: Clicker questions: (at least 70 pts. available) In-lecture clicker questions will be posed throughout the quarter, related to the assigned reading, reading problems, section, and lecture discussion.
+Details of course engagement components are below: - Lecture Participation: Clicker & IF-AT questions: (at least 70 pts. available) In-lecture clicker questions will be posed throughout the quarter, related to the assigned reading, PreLecture Problems, section, and lecture discussion.
 Each correct answer is worth 1 pt.
-One question will always be from the Pre-Lecture Problems - Pre-Lecture Problems: (3 pts. each; max.
+There will also be occasional group quizzes scored through scratch-off cards during lecture. - Pre-Lecture Problems: (3 pts. each; max.
 75 pts. available) The night before each lecture, you must complete your Pre-Lecture Problems (PLP) through the web-based MasteringChemistry system by 11:59pm.
 You are allowed and encouraged to work on the problems with others, but you must compose your final answers to each problem set on your own. - 2.
-Labs: Each week there is a lab that will engage with the material discussed in lecture through prelab assignments, attendance and participation, and write ups.
-A maximum of 120 points can be counted. - Prelab: (3 pts. each; 30 pts available): Before each lab, students are expected to read the pre-lab assignment and answer any questions posed.
-These will be turned in at the beginning of lab. - Section: Attendance and Safety Adherence: (5 pts. per week; 50 pts available) Because sections are based on participation in groups and will begin with important safety information, it is critical to arrive on time.
-Students more than 5 minutes late, or dismissed from lab for not adhering to safety policies will forfeit their participation points for the day. - Lab Write Ups: (15 pts. each, 45 pts. available)
+Labs: Each week there is a lab that will engage with the material discussed in lecture through prelab assignments, attendance and participation, and write-ups.
+You can count a maximum of 120 points.

+Prelab: (3 pts. each; 30 pts available):

+Before each lab, students are expected to read the pre-lab assignment and answer any questions posed.
+A typed PDF must be uploaded to Canvas by 11:59 pm the Sunday BEFORE lab.

+Section: Attendance and Safety Adherence: (5 pts. per week; 50 pts available)

+Because sections are based on participation in groups and will begin with important safety information, it is critical to arrive on time.
+Students who are more than 5 minutes late will forfeit their participation points, as will students who are dismissed from lab for not adhering to safety policies, or failing to help clean up after the experiment.

+Lab Write Ups: (15 pts. each, 45 pts. available)